huteri/huteri.github.io/_posts/2017-08-08-things-to-note-about-clean-code-in-android.markdown

 ### 1. Not able to move logic from Activity/Fragment to Presenter/ViewModel

-I believe that view must be passive, it means that we should make it as dumb as possible, so there is no way we can have bug in a view code.
-Every method in a view is supposed to do exactly one thing, no more, no if.
+I believe that the view must be passive, which means that we should make it as dumb as possible so that there is no way for bugs to occur in the view code.
+Every method in a view should do exactly one thing, with no additional logic.

-Let's look on a good example
+Let's look at a good example.

 ``` java